-May can be a lovely month in France; it’s not too hot or too cold, and it’s the perfect time to enjoy the wonderful outdoors.
-On the downside, it’s also tax return season, with the deadline falling around the end of the month, depending on your department.
+Spring is a lovely time of year in France and the perfect time to enjoy the wonderful outdoor life France offers.
+On the downside it’s also tax return season, with the deadline falling around the end of May depending on which département you live in.

-Avoid leaving your tax declarations to the last minute since it can get complicated if you earn income from a variety of sources and/or abroad.
-You may have a number of supplementary forms to fill in, depending on where your income has come from, and you have to list all your non-French bank accounts, life insurance policies, etc, on CERFA 3916, even if you did not earn income or gains from them.
-If your property wealth exceeds the €1,300,000 threshold, you must also complete a real estate wealth tax return.
+Avoid leaving your tax declarations to the last minute.
+It gets complicated if you earn income from various sources and/or abroad, and penalties can be imposed for late filing.
+You may have a number of supplementary forms to fill in, depending on where your income is generated.
+This includes listing all your non-French bank accounts, life insurance policies, etc on CERFA 3916, even if you did not earn income or gains from them.
+If your property wealth exceeds the €1,300,000 threshold, you also need to complete a real estate wealth tax return.

-Since income tax is on our minds this month, it seems appropriate to look at how income is taxed in France.
-France may be next door to the UK, but its tax regime can feel rather foreign.
-There are some significant differences from the UK’s, even with something as basic as income tax.
+With the deadlines on the way, this is an appropriate time to look at how French income tax works.
+France may be ‘next door’ to the UK, but its tax regime can feel rather foreign.
+There are significant differences from the UK system, even with something as basic as income tax.

 The household/parts system

 The family (or household) is divided into a number of parts familiales.
 The total income is then divided by the number of parts and the income tax rates applied to this lower figure.
-The computed income tax due is then multiplied by the parts to provide a larger number – a system which helps you avoid the higher tax rates.
+The computed income tax due is then multiplied by the parts to provide a larger number – a system which helps you avoid the higher rates of tax.

 Income tax rates